ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

    Frontend will be available on `http://localhost:5173`

 The application should now be running and accessible through your browser.

-# How to run tests locally - manually with EmialProdConfig - skal gjøres

 ## Testing and CI/CD